Bob Anderson wrote looking for help with a Swedish childhood rhyme. Here’s his question:

 If anyone can help Bob, please let us know in the comments below.

 This article was posted on Tuesday, September 16th, 2014 at 5:55 pm and is filed under Countries & Cultures, Games Around the World, Languages, Lap Rhymes, Lap Rhymes, Nursery Rhymes, Questions, Rhyme Games, Rhymes by Theme, Sweden, Swedish, Swedish Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Can Anyone Help with a Swedish Lap Rhyme?”